 As light strikes the eyes of a man who comes out of darkness into the sunshine and enables him to see clearly things he could not discern before, so light floods the soul of the man counted worthy of receiving the Holy Spirit and enables him to see things beyond the range of human vision, thing hitherto undreamed of.

-This meditation on the Holy Spirit as living water from the Catechetical Oration of St. Cyril of Jerusalem (Cat.
-16 De Spiritu Sancto 1, 11-12, 16: PG 33, 931-935, 939-942) is used in the Roman Liturgy’s office of Readings for Monday of the 7th week of Easter, as a reflection to prepare us for the great Feast of the Descent of the Holy Spirit at Pentecost.
+This meditation on the Holy Spirit as living water an an excerpt from the Catechetical Oration of St. Cyril of Jerusalem (Cat.
+16 De Spiritu Sancto 1, 11-12, 16: PG 33, 931-935, 939-942).
+It appears in the Roman Liturgy’s office of Readings for Monday of the 7th week of Easter to prepare us for the great Feast of the Descent of the Holy Spirit at Pentecost.